Sunni6/peak-ai-agent-stack/README.md

 RinAI is an advanced chat companion, powered by graph RAG (Retrieval-Augmented Generation), LLM-based context management, and real-time tool usage.
 The project is designed to be modular and extensible, helping enthusiasts and developers experiment with:

 Components
-Front-end web interface for chat interactions (Node + React-like stack).
+1. Front-end web interface for chat interactions (Node + React-like stack).
-Backend orchestrator (Node.js) handling API calls between front end and python servics.
+2. Backend orchestrator (Node.js) handling API calls between front end and python servics.

-Python services that perform the heavy lifting for:
+3. Python services that perform the heavy lifting for:
+    - Agent orchestration and message generation.
-- Summarization of context.
+    - Active summarization of session context.
     - Retrieval and scoring from a large conversation corpus.
     - Hybrid query analysis using Graph RAG capabilities and semantic embeddings.
-- On-the-fly tool calls to handle crypto price checks and web searches.
+    - Tool calls to handle crypto price checks and web searches.
+    - Parallel execution of tools, RAG and LLM calls.

 By default, you can run all three services locally on the following ports:

-Backend (Node.js): Port 3000
+- Backend (Node.js): Port 3000
-Front-end: Port 3003
+- Front-end: Port 3003
-Python Services: Port 8000 (auto-starts when backend is running) Once running, navigate to http://localhost:3003 to access the Rin web app.
+- Python Services: Port 8000 (auto-starts when backend is running) Once running, navigate to http://localhost:3003 to access the Rin web app.

 Features